 4. Focus your energy on the task

 Making a change and finding the right role is not always an easy task.
-It can be tough, tiresome and long.
+It can be tough, tiresome, and long.
 You need to stay really focused and be efficient around where you put your energy and effort to get the outcome you want.
 Make sure that you are in control of the key elements in your world and are able to drive forward with the career and life of your choosing.
 You will need perseverance and determination to help.
 Being smart about how you spend your time is crucial.

 5. Understanding your strengths

 Get to know yourself better.
 Identify what your key strengths are.
 What are you really good at?
 What do you enjoy that you are also good at?
-What skills have you learnt?
+What skills have you learned?
 What are you naturally inclined to do and be better at?
 Make sure that you get right to the core of it.
-The more you know yourself the more confident you will become and the better you will be at identify the right role for you and projecting yourself in order to get it.
+The more you know yourself the more confident you will become and the better you will be to identify the right role for you and projecting yourself in order to get it.

 6. Ignite that passion